snpscrn/sdk-cordova/README.md

 * *tutorialLogoImage*: Asset name for a tutorial logo image - will be loaded with [UIImage imageNamed: tutorialLogoImage];
 * *maximumTutorialLogoImageHeight*: Number with maximum tutorial logo image height in points
-* *largeSponsorImage*: Asset name for a large sponsor image image - will be loaded with [UIImage imageNamed: tutorialLogoImage];
+* *largeSponsorImage*: Asset name for a large sponsor image to be used on the snap screen - will be loaded with [UIImage imageNamed: tutorialLogoImage];
+* *largeTutorialSponsorImage*: Asset name for a large sponsor image to be used on the tutorial screen - will be loaded with [UIImage imageNamed: tutorialLogoImage];
 * *smallSponsorImage*: Asset name for a small sponsor image - will be loaded with [UIImage imageNamed: tutorialLogoImage];
 * *tutorialBackgroundImage*: Asset name for a tutorial background image - will be loaded with [UIImage imageNamed: tutorialLogoImage];
 * *snapButtonImage*: Asset name for a snap button image - will be loaded with [UIImage imageNamed: tutorialLogoImage];
 * *snapButtonTitle*: Title for the snap button
 * *sharingIntroductionHintImage*: Asset name for a sharing introduction hint image - will be loaded with [UIImage imageNamed: tutorialLogoImage];
-* *maximumSponsorImageHeight*: Number with maximum sponsor image image height in points
+* *maximumSponsorImageHeight*: Number with maximum sponsor image height in points (that is used on the snap screen)
+* *maximumTutorialSponsorImageHeight*: Number with maximum sponsor image height in points (that is used on the tutorial screen)
 * *maximumSmallSponsorImageHeight*: Number with maximum small sponsor image height in points
 * *tutorialContent*: An array of tutorial content entries with each being a map that contains *image* (asset name for an image for that tutorial page) and *text*
 * *mainButtonColor*: Main Button color in hex (without the leading #)